CatherineJOnia/ChatGPT/README.md

 # ChatGPT Clone

-ChatGPT is a natural language processing (NLP) system developed by OpenAI.
-It is designed to generate human-like conversations in response to user input.
-ChatGPT uses a large neural network to generate the conversations, which are based on an understanding of the context and knowledge of language.
-ChatGPT is meant to be used by developers to create more human-like, interactive chatbots.
+ChatGPT is a natural language processing (NLP) model developed by OpenAI that uses machine learning to generate text conversations.
+It can be used to build interactive bots that can engage with users in a conversational way and provide real-time responses based on input.
+It provides near-human level conversation quality and can be used for applications such as customer support, virtual assistants and natural language understanding.

 ## Features